 - Add the electrons on right for oxidation and left for reduction

 - Multiply with suitable integer such that the number of elections taken and lost are the same.

 Balancing Redox Reaction

-There are two ways of balancing redox reaction.
+There are two ways of balancing the redox reaction.
 One method is by using the change in oxidation number of oxidizing agent and the reducing agent and the other method is based on dividing the redox reaction into two half reactions-one of reduction and other oxidation.

-Example 1: Write the balanced redox equation when ferrous sulphate in treated with acidified (H2SO4) Potassium Permanganate.
+Example 1: Write the balanced redox equation when ferrous sulphate is treated with acidified (H2SO4) Potassium Permanganate.